 One of our favorite stories to make its way through the TDF grapevine surrounds French-Algerian cyclist Abdel-Kader Zaaf, who raced for North Africa in the 1950 Tour.
 It was a steaming day in the South of France, and with a breakaway lead over the peloton, Zaaf began flagging on the road to Nîmes.
 Supposedly suffering from heatstroke, Zaaf accepted a bottle from a spectator hoping to quench his thirst, but it turned out to contain no water.
 After all, this is a race that crosses some of the world’s most renowned wine regions.

-The story goes that, as a devout Muslim, Zaaf was a stranger to alcohol’s effects and his mis-sip had disastrous consequences.
+The story goes that Zaaf was a total stranger to alcohol’s effects and his mis-sip had disastrous consequences.
 He collapsed under a tree—maybe to sleep it off—and woke hours later with renewed determination to keep riding.
 He started furiously pedaling to catch up, only he was heading in the wrong direction and was promptly intercepted by an ambulance.
 Lady Luck had left him underneath that tree—he got an uninvited taste of the good stuff, but he was disqualified from the Tour that year.